 A negligible amount for this exemption was reported by taxpayers on the corporation income tax and individual income tax returns data available at the time of publication.
+No new credits are being issued and we have no data on the carry forward credits available for use.

-11. New Markets Tax Credit
+10. New Markets Tax Credit